kapkip/Markov-Chain-Monty-Python/README.md

-# ☠️🦜 Monty Python Markov Chain Simulation 🦜☠️
+# ☠️🦜 Markov Chain Monty Python Simulation 🦜☠️
 #

 This repository contains reusable, boilerplate templates for running discrete-time **Markov Chain Monte Carlo (MCMC)** simulations in both **Python** and **R**.

-To make the code readable and self-contained, the simulation models the behavioral states of the darling **Norwegian Blue Parrot** from Monty Python's *Dead Parrot Sketch*.
+To make the code readable and self-contained, the simulation models the behavioral states of the dear, departed **Mister Polly Parrot** of Monty Python fame.
 It serves as a foundational boilerplate for tracking how an individual organism or population transitions through probabilistic life-history stages until hitting an absorbing state (`Ex-Parrot`).

 ## 🦜 The Transition Matrix Mathematics 🦜